-Phase 3: We will put together a unified and flexible, cost-effective framework for worldwide use in e-waste management to protect the environment by using appropriate methodologies, such as; recycling, refurbishing and reusing and by other means such as adapting to another appropriate methodology.
+Phase 3: We will put together a unified and flexible, cost-effective framework for worldwide use in e-waste management to protect the environment by means of proper refurbishing/reusing and recycling or adapting to another appropriate methodology.
 Before finalizing the proposition we also intend to look into some other models used in other countries (for example, USA, Japan and some other European countries) for e-waste management.
 As we pointed out earlier in our Preliminary Analysis and discussions sections, to make the Swiss model acceptable for wider usages we need to make it flexible and also self-financing.
 A preliminary framework for such a model is shown in figure 2.
 During the buy step in the framework the consumer may or may not be charged for any ARF depending on the economic resources in his/her country.
 ARF works in Switzerland and may also work in many countries with similar conditions.
 On the contrary, in countries with less economic resources, giving money back to the consumer when a purchased item is returned after its life span is exhausted may have a greater influence in getting the item back for refurbishing/reusing or recycling.
 Otherwise the item is more likely to end up in landfills.